nghenzi/keith2400/VRRAM aduino mega.md

 * **Command Names:** If desired, the command prefix strings (e.g., `"muxBE12 "`) can be changed in the `loop()` function and `printGeneralUsage()`.
 * **Adding More Groups:** The structure allows for adding more shift register groups by defining new pins, adding new command handling in `loop()`, and potentially creating new parsing functions if the data format differs.

-This documentation should provide a solid understanding of how to set up, use, and potentially modify the Arduino sketch for controlling your 74LS595 shift registers and multiplexers.